Download your Bonus report: SARS Tax Tables 2014/15 today!

 - The 27 capital allowances for your business (ID: 004, 005)

 Today, I've only shown you a few of the 139 reasons why SARS doesn't want you to see this.
 Space is limited.
 Your time is precious.
-So, instead of going into more detail here, I want to give you the opportunity to uncover for yourself ALL the tax-minimising, compliance-maximising strategies the Practical Tax team has covered, I'd like to send you the Practical Tax Loose Leaf for a free 14-day review.
+So, instead of going into more detail here, I want to give you the opportunity to uncover for yourself ALL the tax-minimising, compliance-maximising strategies the Practical Tax team has covered, I'd like to send you the Practical Tax Loose Leaf today.

 Remember, independent consultants check all the tips, tools, strategies and checklists you'll discover in the Practical Tax Loose Leaf.
 That means everything you'll find in this loose leaf is 100% legal.